btcven/turpial-firmware/README.md

 ### Pre-requisites

 1. Install Git.
-2. Install the build-essential packet (make, gcc etc.).
-This varies based on the operating system in use. para `mac` le recomendamos usar `xcode-select install`.
+2. Install the build-essential packet.
+This varies based on the operating system in use.for `mac` we recommend using` xcode-select install`.
 3. Install OpenOCD
+4. Install  python-serial python3 python3-flake8
+5. install coccinelle
+6. install curl
+7. install make
+8. install doxygen
+9. install unzip
+10. install wget

+ if you use MacOS we recommend you use `brew`.

-### Installation of ESP-IDF (Espressif IoT Development Framework)
+### Installing ESP-IDF

 ESP-IDF, the official SDK from Espressif, can be downloaded and installed as GIT repository.
+1) create folder in $HOME called `esp`
 1) cd $HOME/esp
 2) git clone https://github.com/espressif/esp-idf.git
 3) cd esp-idf
 4) git checkout f198339ec09e90666150672884535802304d23ec
 5) git submodule init
 6) git submodule update

 ### Install Manual toolchain